hbr/fmlib/src/sdoc/parsing/layout.rst

   construct.
 This modification makes the default handling more practical but does not change the semantics.

-- An indented construct is always indented relative to the (up to now) leftmost token of the surrounding construct.
-This change is neccessary to guarantee that an indented construct is really indented relative to its surrounding.
-  This is not guaranteed by :cite:t:`adams2014layout2`.

 - The transition relation to describe the formal semantics has been extended to make parsing expressions not backtracking by default.
 A backtracking expression has to be annotated explicitly.